MVHS-Rocket-Group/RPi-Flight-Computer/README.md

 ## Repository Structure

+- `BerryIMU/*`: Example and library code for the BerryIMU from Ozzymaker.
-- `Old Software`: Software from initial September 5, 2019 dump of the `/home/pi` directory.
+- `Old Software/*`: Software from initial September 5, 2019 dump of the `/home/pi` directory.

 ## Helpful Resources